mrdominguez/parallel-ssh-scp/README.md

 VERSION: 2.0

-BUGS: Please report bugs to <marianodominguez@hotmail.com>
+FEEDBACK/BUGS: Please contact me by email.

 `mdssh.pl` (as in my initials, MD) is an asynchronous parallel SSH/SCP command-line utility that does not require setting up SSH keys.